Research on water transfer and energy storage scheme

 - Phase change hot water energy storage

-- Energy storage power supply can boil water
+- Energy storage in water